Overview

 Overland flooding

 Overland flooding occurs when water enters buildings through windows and doors or seeps in through cracks in the basement.
-Overland flood insurance products are increasingly available, but are not yet considered to be adequate and available to all Albertans.
+While overland insurance is becoming more widely available, it is not considered adequate and available under standard insurance policies in Alberta, including all low-to-medium and high-risk hazard areas identified by AEMA in consultation with qualified professionals.

 Overland flooding commonly occurs: